Windows 11

-Microsoft has released the second Feature update to Windows 11, Version 23H2.
-(Translated Calendar year 2023 second half.)
+Microsoft has released its latest Feature update to Windows 11, Version 24H2.
+(Translated Calendar year 2024 second half.)

 If your machine meets minimum requirements it will be offered as an optional update in the Windows Update section of "Settings".
 For machines that qualify the upgrade will be free.